 Keith Barker is a member of the Métis Nation of Ontario.
 He is a playwright, actor, and director from Northwestern Ontario.
 Keith is the Director of the Foerster Bernstein New Play Development Program at the Stratford Festival, and the former Artistic Director at Native Earth Performing Arts in Toronto.
 He is the winner of the Dora Mavor Moore Award and the Playwrights Guild’s Carol Bolt Award for best new play.
 Keith was a finalist for the Governor General’s Award for English Drama in 2018 for his play, This Is How We Got Here.
 He received a Saskatchewan and Area Theatre Award for Excellence in Playwriting for his play, The Hours That Remain, as well as a Yukon Arts Award for Best Art for Social Change.

-Currently, Brodie is Assistant Professor (Playwriting) at the UBC School of Creative Writing.
-Upcoming: Wildfire (CBC’s PlayME podcast); and Anaïs Pellin’s Clementine (Carousel Theatre, Vancouver).
+Brodie recently served a one-year term as Assistant Professor (Playwriting) at UBC’s School of Creative Writing.
 With co-writer Jovanni Sy, she is working on Salesman in China, a commission from the Stratford Festival.
+She is also working on her new play Biological as part of Boca del Lupo’s SLAM! programme.

 Bridget Canning writes fiction.
 Her debut novel, The Greatest Hits of Wanda Jaynes, was selected as a finalist for the 2017 BMO Winterset Award, the Margaret and John Savage First Book Award, the NL Fiction Award, was long listed for the Dublin International Literary Award and has been optioned for film.
 Her second novel, Some People’s Children, was published with Breakwater Books in the spring of 2020.
 She is the recipient of the 2018 ArtsNL Emerging Artist Award.